-Memorial Park in Albany is home to so many family-friendly resources and events, that all parents in communities north of Berkeley should know about it.
-While parking is plentiful, the streets surrounding Memorial Park are flat and relatively quiet, so biking there is inviting.
+Memorial Park in Albany is home to so many family-friendly resources and events, that all parents in the East Bay should know about it.
+During the end of summer and early fall, kid-friendly concerts are held in the park some evenings.
+While parking is plentiful, the streets surrounding Memorial Park are flat and relatively quiet, so biking there is also inviting.

 An open playground for kids five and older offers big kid swings, a very tall curly slide, and plenty of equipment to climb on and swing from.
 The swirly slide is exciting for the kids but makes me dizzy when I go on it too many times in a row with my girls.

 Baseball fields serve the adjacent high school, Albany Little League, and occasionally, Bay Area Vintage Base Ball.